lhdbkul/Omeka-S-module-Group/README.md

 visibility can be managed in a more flexible way.

-In the admin interface, this module decreases the access of the identified users to the resources, and, in the public interface, with the module [Guest User], it increases the access of guest users to private resources.
+In the admin interface, this module decreases the access of the identified users to the resources, and, in the public interface, with the modules [Guest] or [Guest Role], it increases the access of guest users to private resources.

 So, it doesn’t replace the main public/private rule, but adds another level of rules for visibility.
 For example, a user who belongs to group "Alpha" can